M-O0O-M/ChainCommerce/README.md

 ---

-**⛓️🛍️ ChainCommerce - Built with ❤️ using React, Node.js, MongoDB, and Ethereum**
+**⛓️🛍️ ChainCommerce - Built with ❤️ using React, Node.js/Express, and Ethereum**